-A. Baumann et al, "The Multikernel: A new OS architecture for scalable multicore systems", Proc.
+- A. Baumann et al, "The Multikernel: A new OS architecture for scalable multicore systems", Proc.
 ACM SOSP 2009.
-DOI 10.1145/1629575.1629579
+DOI:10.1145/1629575.1629579 - Barrelfish is clearly an extreme: a shared-nothing system implemented on a hardware platform that permits some efficient sharing - Is it better to start with a shared-nothing model, and implement sharing as an optimisation, or start with a shared-state system, and introduce message passing? - Where is the boundary for a Barrelfish-like system? - Distinction between a distributed multi-kernel and a distributed system of networked computers?

-- Barrelfish is clearly an extreme: a shared-nothing system implemented on a hardware platform that permits some efficient sharing - Is it better to start with a shared-nothing model, and implement sharing as an optimisation, or start with a shared-state system, and introduce message passing? - Where is the boundary for a Barrelfish-like system? - Distinction between a distributed multi-kernel and a distributed system of networked computers?
+The Multikernel: A new OS architecture for scalable multicore systems

-The Multikernel: A new OS architecture for scalable multicore systems Andrew Baumann, Paul Barham, Pierre-Evariste Dagand, Tim Harris, Rebecca Isaacs, Simon Peter, Timothy Roscoe, Adrian Schüpbach, and Akhilesh Singhania "Systems Group, ETH Zurich †Microsoft Research, Cambridge †ENS Cachan Bretagne Abstract Commodity computer systems contain more and more processor cores and exhibit increasingly diverse architectural tradeoffs, including memory hierarchies, interconnects, instruction sets and variants, and IO configurations.
-Previous high-performance computing systems connects, instruction sets and variants, and IO configurations.
-Previous high-performance computing systems have scaled in specific cases, but the dynamic nature of modern client and server workloads, coupled with the impossibility of statically optimizing an OS for all workloads and hardware variants pose serious challenges for operating system structures.
+Andrew Baumann, Paul Barham, Pierre-Evariste Dagand, Tim Harris, Rebecca Isaacs, Simon Peter, Timothy Roscoe, Adrian Schüpbach, and Akhilesh Singhania ectural tradeoffs, including memory hierarchies, inter we scaled in specific cases, but the dynamic nature of odern client and server workloads, coupled with the ossibility of statically optimizing an OS for all work